aws-samples/prompt-engineering-playground-with-sagemaker/README.md

 ![image](/images/parameters.png)

 - Now that our endpoint is created (which can also be seen in SageMaker-Studio dashboard), navigate to `prompt-engineering-playground-with-sagemaker
 ` folder that you cloned.
+Note: Create an empty folder with name `templates` inside `prompt-engineering-playground-with-sagemaker
+` folder.

 - Check the instructions for creating GUI within the environment using Streamlit present in `start_playground.txt` file.
 In order to launch the GUI, click on `File` within SageMaker Studio tab, click on `New` and navigate to `Terminal`.
   - Within the Terminal, run the following command: `pip install boto3 streamlit streamlit-ace -Uq`